graphql-java/graphql-java-page/content/blog/threads.md

 # Blocking DataFetcher

-Lets assume your accessing a DB in blocking way in your `DataFetcher`:
+Lets assume you are accessing a DB in a blocking way in your `DataFetcher`:

 {{< highlight Java "linenos=table" >}}
     String get(DataFetchingEnvironment env) {